FaserF/hassio-addons/er-dashboard/DOCS.md

 ## Advanced Configuration

 The add-on comes pre-configured for standard usage.
-However, you can modify environment variables if needed.
+You can modify environment variables if needed.

 ### Database

 The add-on includes an internal PostgreSQL instance.
 Data is persisted in `/data`.

 ### Custom Backgrounds

-Upload your background images/videos to `/share/er-dashboard/uploads` (if configured to map there) or use the Web UI to upload.
+Upload your background images/videos to `/share/er-dashboard/uploads`
+(if configured to map there) or use the Web UI to upload.